Career Definition of a Requirements Analyst

 Career Outlook and Salary

 Requirements analysts are part of the U.S. Bureau of Labor Statistics (BLS) listing titled 'computer occupations, all other'.
-From 2016 to 2026 this career field should see job growth of 9%, which is as fast as the average for all occupations during the same time period.
-Glassdoor indicates that in 2017, requirements analysts enjoyed an average annual income of $82,211.
+From 2018 to 2028 this career field should see job growth of 10%, which is faster than the average for all occupations during the same time period.
+Glassdoor indicates that in 2020, requirements analysts enjoyed an average annual income of $51,163.

 There are many careers in information technology that may appeal to individuals who are interested in becoming a requirements analyst.
 Through the links provided here information about some career options that require comparable skills or involve some similar duties can be accessed.